OneOfEleven/M181-LCR-Meter-Firmware/README.md

 <img src="firmware/docs/pcb.png" alt="image" style="width:500px;height:auto;">
 <img src="firmware/docs/pcb_finished.png" alt="image" style="width:500px;height:auto;">

-- Note, you WILL eventually pull/lift the two probe jack sockets off the PCB, this is a serious HW design flaw made by beginners/non-experienced.
-I see it all the time these days :(
+- Note, you WILL eventually pull/lift the two probe jack sockets off the PCB, this is a serious HW design flaw often made by beginners/non-experienced :(
-- ALL terminating connectors to the outside world must always be secured by through-hole methods (ie through pins etc).
-PCB SMD alone will neever be strong enough for this.
+- ALL terminating connectors to the outside world must always be secured by through-hole methods (ie through-hole pins and/or casing etc).
+PCB SMD alone will n-e-v-e-r be strong enough for this.

 ## Main tasks to be completed on this firmware
 - [ ] Track down any remaining bugs (let me know if you spot any)